Skip to main content

 Utah’s rifle regulations on taking big game are minimal: all Administrative rule R657-5outlines is that “A rifle used to hunt big game must fire centerfire cartridges and expanding bullets.”
 For hunters, that means the choice is yours of which rifle to bring, which makes your rifle selection the first key part of your hunting experience.

-Before we get too far, let’s clarify something: “Caliber” means the diameter of the bore.
+Before we talk about the best elk rifles, let’s clarify something: “Caliber” means the diameter of the bore.
 “Cartridge” is the case holding the powder that drives the bullet.
 Plenty of hunting articles and blogs incorrectly label elk “calibers” when they’re really describing “cartridges.”
 We’ll explain the top cartridges below.

 .270 Winchester for Elk Hunting